10 Best Adventures of 1917

 January 5, 2017

-One hundred years ago, the following 10 adventures — plucked from my Best Teens Adventure list — were first serialized or published in book form.
+One hundred years ago, the following 10 adventures — selected from my Best Nineteen-Teens Adventure list — were first serialized or published in book form.
 They’re my favorite adventures published that year.

 Please let me know if I’ve missed any 1917 adventures that you particularly admire.
 Enjoy!

 - H. Rider Haggard’s Allan Quatermain frontier adventure Finished.
 Allan Quatermain, English big-game hunter and adventurer, is the hero of over a dozen Haggard novels, including King Solomon’s Mines.
 Although he supports colonial efforts to spread civilization in the Dark Continent, Quatermain also favors native Africans having a say in their affairs.
 He is a particular friend of the Zulu people — whose final, unsuccessful battles (in the late 1870s) against English forces this novel depicts.
 In the first half of this elegiac novel, Quatermain gets involved in the problems of a couple in the bush veld; in the second half, he participates in Zulu war councils and witnesses the tragic demise of a great people.
 The characters are interesting and amusing; the battles are bloody; and, as always with Haggard, there is a touch of mysticism.
 The wizard Zikali, ‘The-Thing-that-should-never-have-been-born,’ whom we met previously, finally gets his revenge upon Zulu royalty.
 Fun fact: This is the third installment in Haggard’s excellent Zulu trilogy, the first two being Marie (1912) and Child of Storm (1913).